elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 Our test should pass right out of the box!

-Once again, ExUnit will take care of shutting down the registry after every test since we used `start_supervised` to start it.
+There is one important difference between the `setup` block we wrote for `KV.Registry` and the one we wrote for `KV.Bucket`.
+Instead of starting the registry by hand by calling `KV.Registry.start_link/1`, we instead called [the `start_supervised!/1` function](https://hexdocs.pm/ex_unit/ExUnit.Callbacks.html#start_supervised/2), passing the `KV.Registry` module.

+The `start_supervised!` function will do the job of starting the `KV.Registry` process by calling `start_link/1`.
+The advantage of using `start_supervised!` is that ExUnit will guarantee that the registry process will be shutdown before the next test starts.
+In other words, it helps guarantee the state of one test is not going to interfere with the next one in case they depend on shared resources.

+When starting processes during your tests, we should always prefer to use `start_supervised!`.
+We recommend you to change the previous setup block in `bucket_test.exs` to use `start_supervised!` too.

 If there is a need to stop a `GenServer` as part of the application logic, one can use the `GenServer.stop/1` function:

 ```elixir
 ## Client API